 Population trend

 Both the breeding start dates and the dates of peak breeding show very similar trends (Pearson’s correlation coefficient = 0.91), with both also showing marked between-year variation over the study period.
 Nonetheless, a shift towards earlier breeding dates is observable, with breeding happening now on average around 30 days earlier compared to the start of the study period (Figure 1).
-In 910 cases out of 1000, the piecewise regression on breeding start dates identified a single breakpoint in the temporal trend in the year 1993, with a pre-1993 steep advancement of breeding dates followed by a post-1993 almost flat trend (Figure 1A; Table 1).
-The breakpoint years identified the most in the 1000 piecewise regressions on peak breeding dates were 1993 or 1996 (274 and 283 out of 1000 respectively) (Figure 1B; Table 1).
+The piecewise regression on breeding start dates identified a single breakpoint in the temporal trend in the year 1993 with a pre-1993 steep advancement of breeding dates followed by a post-1993 almost flat trend (Figure 1A; Table 1).
+The analysis of the robustness of the piecewise regression, done by simulating data and running 1000 piecewise regressions, performed very similarly, with 910 cases out of 1000 where the year 1993 was identified as breakpoint and the model coefficients were very close to the piecewise regression conducted on the originally assigned breeding dates (Table S1).
+The piecewise regression on peak breeding dates also identified 1993 as a breakpoint year (Figure 1B; Table 1).
+In this case, the analysis of the robustness showed slightly more variation, with the breakpoint years mostly obtained being 1993 and 1996 (274 and 283 out of 1000 respectively) (Table S1).
 Moreover, we found the standard deviation (SD) of the residuals of the piecewise regressions on both start and peak breeding dates to vary considerably, with higher SDs at the start and the end of the study period (Figure S2).
+To further check the pattern in the residuals we split them in four different decades and checked their distribution (Figure S3).